postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 You can import a definition from a connected Azure API Management service to your API in Postman. _Importing a definition will replace your current API definition or add a new definition if one doesn't exist._

-To import a definition from a connected Azure API Management service to your API, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Select **Deployments**, and then select **Import Definition**.
 1. Select the **Definition type** (OpenAPI 2.0 or OpenAPI 3.0).